superfeedr/documentation/sources/contents/subscribers.md

 If there are multiple elements matching your CSS path, Superfeedr will concatenate all these elements.

 For example, if you want to subscribe to the <code>.h-entry</code> element of <code>http://blog.superfeedr.com</code>, you will need to subscribe to <code>http://blog.superfeedr.com#.h-entry</code>.

+### JSON fragments

+Similarly to HTML fragments, you can use Superfeedr to subscribe to parts of a JSON document, using our fragments API.

+For this, we use the [JSONPath](http://goessner.net/articles/JsonPath/) syntax.
+To build the topic url, you will append the URL-escaped JSONpath to the document URL, using the fragment part of the url.

+#### Example

+We have the following document at <code>http://for.sale/inventory.json</code>:
+<pre></code>{ "store": {
+    "book": [
+      { "category": "reference",
+        "author": "Nigel Rees",
+        "title": "Sayings of the Century",
+        "price": 8.95
+      },
+      { "category": "fiction",
+        "author": "Evelyn Waugh",
+        "title": "Sword of Honour",
+        "price": 12.99
+      },
+      { "category": "fiction",
+        "author": "Herman Melville",
+        "title": "Moby Dick",
+        "isbn": "0-553-21311-3",
+        "price": 8.99
+      },
+      { "category": "fiction",
+        "author": "J. R. R. Tolkien",
+        "title": "The Lord of the Rings",
+        "isbn": "0-395-19395-8",
+        "price": 22.99
+      }
+    ],
+    "bicycle": {
+      "color": "red",
+      "price": 19.95
+    }
+  }
+}</code></pre>

+If you're interested in changes to the price of the bicycle, you will subscribe to <code>http://for.sale/inventory.json#%24.store.bicycle.price</code>.
+Read [this section](http://goessner.net/articles/JsonPath/index.html#e3) for more examples.

 ### Keywords and Expressions